 This was perhaps the most unexpected part for us about living with a Rottie, although after considerable research, it is something that Rottie owners know well.

 They are amazing companions.

-They are as lovable as a dog can possibly be, gentle with children, and loyal through and through.
+They are as lovable as dogs can be, gentle with children, and loyal through and through.
 They get sad when you leave and will spin in ungainly and seemingly impossible circles when you come home.
-They will snuggle on the couch with you to watch a movie, or snuggle with another dog on the floor for warmth and companionship.
+They will snuggle on the couch with you to watch a movie or snuggle with another dog on the floor for warmth and companionship.

 The Rottweiler as a protector

-I never saw Cody actually have to protect anybody, but on the occasions he felt that I was playing or rough housing with my wife or kids too much, he was quick to insert himself between us and give me that low growl that let me know he didn’t like what I was doing.
+I never saw Cody actually have to protect anybody.
+Still, on the occasions he felt that I was playing or roughhousing with my wife or kids too much, he quickly inserted himself between us and gave me that low growl that let me know he didn’t like what I was doing.

 I can only imagine what he would have done to anybody that was actually trying to hurt one of them.
 I have no doubt Cody would have fought to the death to protect any of us.